SERLatBTH/StarterGuide-DJIMavic2Pro/README.md

-# DJI Mavic PRO II Drone
+# DJI Mavic 2 PRO Drone
 Here's the manual on how to use the DJI Mavic II Pro Drone Please follow the instructions